meterXu/selenium-ide/docs/plugins/code-export.md

 ### Export event

-Selenium IDE sends the following event for each entity type, which your plugin can respond to for code export.
+JetRecord sends the following event for each entity type, which your plugin can respond to for code export.

 ```js
 {